Martha M. Ellis, Ph.D., Director, Higher Education Strategy, Policy, and Services

 Before Joining the Dana Center

-Martha is on loan to the Dana Center from the Roueche Graduate Center at the National American University, where she is vice president/dean of graduate faculty and professor.
+Martha came to the Dana Center from to the Roueche Graduate Center at the National American University, where she is vice president/dean of graduate faculty and professor.
 She provides leadership for graduate faculty in course development, professional development, teaching, and dissertation committee assignments.
 In addition, Martha teaches doctoral courses, oversees practicums, and chairs dissertation committees in the Community College Leadership program.

 Before joining National American University, Martha was associate vice chancellor for community college partnerships for the University of Texas System, providing leadership for academic affairs issues for 9 universities and 225,000 students.
 In this role, she addressed state policy issues negatively impacting seamless transfer for students and institutions of higher education and developed and implemented new models for student completion.